·

 These are some of my favourite campsites I stayed at along the Danube Cycle Path:

-Camping along the Danube in Germany
+- Camping Passau in Passau, Germany

 Warm Showers